MicrosoftDocs/dynamics365smb-docs/financials/assembly-assemble-items.md

  On one sales order line, you can sell a quantity that is available and must be picked from stock together with a quantity that must be assembled to the order.
 Certain rules exist to govern the distribution of such quantities to ensure that assemble-to-order quantities take priority over inventory quantities in partial shipping.
 For more information, see the “Combination Scenarios” section in [Understanding Assemble to Order and Assemble to Stock](assembly-to-order-or-assemble-to-stock.md).

  Special functionality exists to govern the shipping of assemble-to-order quantities.
 When an assemble-to-order quantity is ready to be shipped, the warehouse worker in charge posts an inventory pick for the sales order line(s) in question.
 This, in turn, creates an inventory movement for the components, posts the assembly output, and the sales order shipment.
-For more information, see “Handling Assemble-to-Order Items in Inventory Picks” in Inventory Pick.
+For more information, see the "Handling Assemble-to-Order Items in Inventory Picks” section in [How to: Pick Items with Inventory Picks](warehouse-how-to-pick-items-with-inventory-picks.md).

 The following table describes a sequence of tasks, with links to the topics that describe them.

 |**To**|**See**|
 |------------|-------------|